 - There are many components that go into a new roof and the quality of those products contribute to the overall performance that you will get out of your roof.

 - In the Pacific Northwest, waterproofing is essential to any project when it comes to residential and commercial roofing.
 For this reason, one of the most important aspects of any roofing system is underlayment.

-Underlayments are installed between the roof deck and the shingle to waterproof the deck during installation, safety to staff and airflow of a roof.
+- Underlayments are installed between the roof deck and the shingle to waterproof the deck during installation and allow airflow to a roof.

 - It also acts as an important second line of defense from leaks and ice dams.
 Traditional underlayment is commonly referred to as felt or tar paper, and is made of paper saturated in asphalt.

 - We apply synthetic underlayment, manufactured using a three-layer construction that won’t tear, or dry out and become brittle like traditional tar paper.
 It also doesn’t leak even when soaking wet.

 - It can withstand the desert heat (traditional felt is black while many synthetic underlayments are gray, attracting less sunlight), pouring rains, high winds, ice, & snow.

 - We also use an ice & water shield, which is a thick rubberized asphalt membrane that goes beneath the shingles of your roof and can give further protection to your home from water leaks caused by ice dams and wind-driven rain.